Select Memories Can Be Erased, Leaving Others Intact

 “Memory erasure has the potential to alleviate PTSD and anxiety disorders by removing the non-associative memory that causes the maladaptive physiological response,” says Jiangyuan Hu, PhD, an associate research scientist in the Department of Psychiatry at CUIMC and co-author of the paper.
 “By isolating the exact molecules that maintain non-associative memory, we may be able to develop drugs that can treat anxiety without affecting the patient’s normal memory of past events.”

 “Our study is a ‘proof of principle’ that presents an opportunity for developing strategies and perhaps therapies to address anxiety,” said Dr. Schacher.
 “For example, because memories are still likely to change immediately after recollection, a therapist may help to ‘rewrite’ a non-associative memory by administering a drug that inhibits the maintenance of non-associative memory.”

 Future studies in preclinical models are needed to better understand how PKMs are produced and localized at the synapse before researchers can determine which drugs may weaken non-associative memories.

-The other authors are Jiangyuan Hu (CUMC), Larissa Ferguson (McGill University, Montreal, Quebec, Canada), Kerry Adler (CUMC), Carole A. Farah (McGill), Margaret H. Hastings (McGill), and Wayne S. Sossin (McGill).
+The other authors are Jiangyuan Hu (CUIMC), Larissa Ferguson (McGill University, Montreal, Quebec, Canada), Kerry Adler (CUIMC), Carole A. Farah (McGill), Margaret H. Hastings (McGill), and Wayne S. Sossin (McGill).